klemmchr/tor-alpine/README.md

 ### Advanced configuration
 For relay modes the config needs to be adjusted.
 You can mount your own config file to `/etc/tor/torrc.config`.

 Replace `<yourEmail>` with a contact mail address.
 In case something is wrong with your node you will be contacted there.
-You might want to obscure the mail because it will be displayed and indexed in plain text by search engines.
+You might want to obscure it because it will be displayed and indexed in plain text by search engines.

 Replace `<yourNickName>` with a nickname of your choice.
 You and others will be able to find the node with this name.
-This is helpful when you don't want to remember the fingerprint of your server when searching for it.
+This is helpful when searching for your node.

 #### Bridge configuration
-A tor brige is a not publically listed relay.
-It works like a normal relay but is especially suitable for situations when public tor relays are blocked in some way.
+A tor brige is a not publically listed middle relay.
+It works like a normal middle relay but is especially suitable for situations when public tor relays are blocked in some way by ISPs or governments.

 ```
 ORPort 9001